 Sexual harassment is a form of discrimination and violates this policy.

-Sexual harassment is unwelcome conduct of a sexual nature and may include unwelcome sexual advances, requests for sexual favors, and other verbal, nonverbal, or physical conduct of a sexual nature, including sexual assault.
+Sexual harassment is defined by the Department of Education’s Office of Civil Rights as unwelcome sexual advances, requests for sexual favors, and other verbal, nonverbal, or physical conduct of a sexual nature, including sexual assault.

 Sexual harassment, including sexual assault, can involve persons of the same or opposite sex.